-The board and staff of the Comstock Foundation for History and Culture
+The Directors of the Comstock Foundation for History and Culture

-In May of 2015, Pamela Abercrombie resigned from the Board of Directors and began transition to the Executive Director role.
-August 2015, Ron James resigned as Executive Director and Pamela assumed the role as Executive Director.
-At the August 18, 2015 Board of Directors meeting, two new Board Directors were approved: Joe Curtis of Virginia City and Johnye Saylor of Dayton.
-Joe was appointed Treasurer and Johnye Secretary.
-Corrado was reappointed the Chair.
-Lee Halavais and John Winfield remain on the Board and are substantial contributors to the organization.
-The new Board of Directors finalized Pamela’s position as Executive Director and designated Ron James as the Emeritus Director.
-Ron’s contributions of establishing the organization and to preservation and history in Nevada, especially the Comstock, warranted his continued involvement with the organization.
-The Foundation is honored to have his continued participation.
+In May of 2015, Pamela Abercrombie began the transition to the Executive Director role, as Ron James retired in August 2015.
+At the August 18, 2015 Board of Directors meeting, two new Board Directors were approved: Mr. Joe Curtis of Virginia City and Ms. Johnye Saylor of Dayton.
+Mr. Curtis was appointed Treasurer and Ms. Saylor, Secretary, while Mr. DeGasperis was reappointed to the Chair.
+The Board of Directors approved Pamela as the Executive Director and designated Ron James as the Emeritus Director.
+Ron’s extraordinary contributions of establishing the organization and his near lifelong support and direct efforts of preservation and history in Nevada, especially on the Comstock, begged for his continued involvement with the organization.
+The Foundation is honored to have his association and ongoing participation.

 Corrado De Gasperis, Board Chair